ilyamkin/lyamkin.com/content/blog/year-review-2020/index.md

 **Save and invest.** I plan to double down on investing and have by the end of the year $100k invested across different markets to drive future growth.

-**Work.** Drive innovation and creative thinking daily within my job at Spotify.
+**Career.** Drive innovation and creative thinking daily within my job at Spotify.
 We're building a new ambitious project and I want it to succeed.

 **Knowledge sharing.** Write at least 1 article per month about engineering and, maybe, about finance.